MicrosoftEdge/WebView2Feedback/specs/WebResourceResponseReceived.md

 When the event is raised, the WebView will pass a `WebResourceResponseReceivedEventArgs`, which lets the app view the request and response.
-To get the response content, call `TryGetContent` on the `CoreWebView2WebResourceResponseView` object from the event args.
+To get the response content, call `GetContent`/`GetContentAsync` on the `CoreWebView2WebResourceResponseView` object from the event args.

 # Examples
 The following code snippets demonstrate how the `WebResourceResponseReceived`